 1962 - Buys out Lester Still and becomes sole owner of Philles Records.
 He closes it four years later.

-1970 - Produces several tracks on "Let It Be", the final album for the Beatles.
+1970 - Produces several tracks on “Let It Be,” the Beatles’ final album.

 1988 - Is sued by the Ronettes, including his former wife, Ronnie Bennett, for more than $10 million in royalties and licensing fees.

 1989 - Is inducted into the Rock and Roll Hall of Fame.

 1997 - Is inducted into the Songwriters’ Hall of Fame.

 2001 - The Ronettes win the lawsuit against Spector and are awarded over $3 million.

 2002 - The New York Court of Appeals throws out the Ronettes’ award and orders the case back to the trial court.
 Spector loses again and is ordered to pay the Ronettes royalties twice a year.